-The nature that is evident to our unaided senses here on our earthly home, in its vibrant colors, different ecosystems, and diverse populations of wild animals and plants, is our nature: It was made for us - coincidentally, randomly, accidentally, of course, entirely without the guiding forethought of a creator-god, but all the same it was made for us.
-The happy coincidence between the arrival of a geological cycle (the Holocene) welcoming to warmblooded upright mammals, on the one hand, and the earlier evolution of a primate species equipped with a fecund brain, primed to exploit and even enhance the life-sustaining resources found at hand in its environment, on the other, was truly a fateful throw of nature's dice.
+The state of the natural world on our planet that is evident to our unaided senses today, living here on our earthly home, in its vibrant colors, different ecosystems, and diverse populations of wild animals and plants, is our nature: It was made for us - coincidentally, randomly, accidentally, of course, entirely without the guiding forethought of a creator-god, but all the same it was made for us.
+The happy coincidence in time between the arrival of a particular geological climatic cycle (the Holocene) which was welcoming to warm-blooded upright mammals, on the one hand, and the earlier evolution of a primate species (homo sapiens) equipped with a new and fecund brain, primed to exploit and even enhance the life-sustaining resources found at hand in its environment, on the other, was truly a fateful throw of nature's dice.
 The geological history of this specific planet, violently and repeatedly refashioning its crust and atmosphere across eons of time, and the complete evolutionary history of biological life on its surface, billions of years in the making, joined forces precisely at the right time to set the table for us, modern humans, allowing us to show how much we could do with the opportunity.

 The timing was fortuitous indeed.
-The warm Holocene came about only 7,000 years after the Last Glacial Maximum, during which much of the Northern Hemisphere was cold and dry, with frequent dust storms; that was a frigid time during which humans already living in northern Europe were forced to retreat southwards, ending up huddling in caves in southern Spain and throughout the Mediterranean.
+The warm Holocene arrived about only 7,000 years after the Last Glacial Maximum, during which much of the Northern Hemisphere was cold and dry, with frequent dust storms.
+That was a frigid time during which humans already living in northern Europe were forced to retreat southwards, ending up huddling in caves in southern Spain and throughout the Mediterranean.
 As the earth gradually warmed during the long lead-up to the Holocene, and the Stone Age began, modern humans proved that they were ready to change in order to flourish and multiply: For at the onset of the Holocene, they were already transitioning from a wandering hunter-gatherer subsistence mode to a settled lifestyle supported by the domestication of plants and herding of animals.
-It took only another period of 7,000 years, starting about 10,000 BCE (when the human population is estimated to have been 2 million), to move from the earliest small settled groupings to the first complex civilizations of the early Bronze Age, in Mesopotamia and Egypt; by 3,000 BCE there were an estimated 45 million.
-The first civilizations had governments, laws, writing, monumental buildings, division of labor, and religion.
-How relatively quickly human societies developed during the early stages of the Holocene is truly astonishing.
-Their future development had already been prepared by the time the Holocene occurred, and when the warming took hold both their numbers and their intellectual and technological capacities exploded.
+It took only another period of 7,000 years, starting at about 10,000 BCE (when the human population is estimated to have been 2 million), to move from the earliest small settled groupings to the first complex civilizations of the early Bronze Age, in Mesopotamia and

+Egypt; by 3,000 BCE there were an estimated 45 million of us.
+The first civilizations had governments, laws, writing, monumental buildings, division of labor, language and art, regular warfare, religion, and political domination.
+How relatively quickly complex human societies developed during the early stages of the Holocene is truly astonishing.
+Their future development had already been prepared by the time the Holocene occurred, and when the warming took hold both their numbers and their intellectual, artistic, and technological capacities exploded.